 AFGHAN INTEGRATION AND RESETTLEMENT SERVICES

 Afghan Integration and Resettlement Services (AIRS) provides case management services to all Afghan Humanitarian Parolees, SIVs, SQ or SI Parolee, SI Conditional Permanent Residents, refugees or asylees who arrived in the US on or after July 31, 2021 and currently reside in LA and Orange Counties.
-AIRS clients may not be dually enrolled in Match Grant, Preferred Communities or Refugee Family Support, but they may be enrolled in AIRS once they have completed these programs.

 To make a referral, contact Hasmik Ktoian, firstname.lastname@example.org.

-OPPORTUNITY FOR YOUTH
+OPPORTUNITIES FOR YOUTH

 The Opportunities For Youth (OFY) Project’s goal is to provide post-placement services to unaccompanied minors that promote security and opportunities for youth by fostering parental resilience among sponsors and the socioemotional competence of the youth.
 The objective is to provide youth (up to age 21) with services that support their reunification with sponsors and aide their integration into their new communities.

 For more information, view the OFY flyer here.